manojtpillai/kubuculum/README.md

 kubuculum is a tool for running fio and other benchmarks in a k8s environment.
 One of its main goals is to support troubleshooting of performance problems across organizational boundaries.
-A typical scenario is, a user outside your organization who is not an expert in your storage solution, running it and reporting performance issues; with kubuculum, you can have them run specific benchmarks and share with you benchmark output and statistics for analysis.
+A typical scenario: a user outside your organization who is not an expert in your storage solution, is running it and reporting performance issues; with kubuculum, you can have them run specific benchmarks and share benchmark output and system statistics for analysis.
 To this end:

 - The tool is written to be very simple to use.
 It should be possible to get going with it in a few minutes.

 - Output from a run is collected into a timestamped directory.
-You can then *tar/zip* this directory and share, it e.g. by attaching it to a defect tracking tool.
+You can then *tar/zip* this directory and share it, e.g. by attaching it to a defect tracking tool.

 - Output from a run includes not only output of the benchmark but also other information that is useful in validating the run.
 For example, the fio benchmarks in kubuculum store not only fio output, but also *ls -l* output of the data directory that shows number of files created and their sizes.
-Simiilarly, mongodb runs include output of commands like replication status and db settings.

-- kubuculum can also collect system stats (iostat, sar, top) in text format from specified nodes into the run output directory to facilitate analysis of the run.
+- kubuculum can also collect system statistics (iostat, sar, top) in text format from specified nodes into the run output directory to facilitate analysis of the run.

+Another goal of the tool is to support experimentation with benchmarking techniques for noisy-neighbor environments like k8s.
+In particular, the tool currently provides basic support for a technique called Controlled Ambient Load Mixing (CALM), where a background load can be applied to simulate noisy neighbors.

-## Quick Start
+## Getting Started

 ### Prerequisites